HDierend/Data-Quality-Metrics/docs/source/image_quality/Universal_Quality_Image_Index.rst

 *********
 Limits
 *********
-UQI is simple to calculate but might not align well with the human perception of quality.
+UQI is simple to calculate and align well with the human perception of quality.

 Only images showing the same scene should be compared.